m9sweeper/m9sweeper/docs/content/en/docs/Getting started/easy-install.md

 Many more options are available.
 For serious enterprise deployments, we recommend creating a helm values.yaml file and versioning this in a code repository to make upgrades easier.

-For more information, see the [advanced install guide](../advanced-install).
+For more information, please see the [advanced installation guide](../advanced-install).

+{{% alert title="Installation Note" color="primary" %}}
+If you are installing this on Azure Kubernetes Services (AKS) or Google Kubernetes Engine (GKE) or any other installation where the kubernetes API is blocked from reaching out to external URL for things such as Validating Webhooks, please see the section reguarding Validating Webhook installations in the [advanced installation guide](../advanced-install).
+{{% /alert %}}